[Rev. October 13, 2022]

 The bylaws of the North American Federation of Adapted Physical Activity (hereinafter referred to as NAFAPA) are reviewed by each standing NAFAPA Board and revised to delineate changes in goals and processes as the organization responds to current needs and efforts.
 The NAFAPA Board will present any modifications of the bylaws, and such changes will be voted upon, at the NAFAPA business meeting of the upcoming biennial symposium.

-The current bylaws were reviewed and voted on at the NAFAPA business meeting held virtually on October 16th, 2020 and became effective immediately upon adoption.
+The current bylaws were reviewed and voted on at the NAFAPA business meeting held St. Catharines, Ontario, Canada on October 13th, 2022 and became effective immediately upon adoption.

 Article 1.
 Constitution